yichenhsiaonz/shortcutcleaner/README.md

 # shortcutcleaner

 A Javafx app for Windows to scan desktop and start menu for dead shortcuts (shortcuts with original file missing).
-Bundled with a Java runtime image so that Java isn't required.

 # Requirements:

 Windows

+Java 17 (You can download here: https://github.com/corretto/corretto-17/releases)

 # Usage